 The best device for education depends on the school's and teacher's goals.
-Some students may get more benefits from iPads than Chromebooks.
+Some students may get more benefits from an iPad vs Chromebook.
 Educators must consider their students' ages and abilities, as well as their use of apps, websites or augmented reality in their lessons.

 The best part of having iPads in the classroom is their intuitive interface.
 A student only needs to know how to select what they need on the screen.
 With multi-touch screens, natural gestures become interactions with the software.
 Students can quickly understand how to use the apps and interface of a touch screen.

 Another benefit of iPads is their ability to integrate with Augmented Reality software.
 This type of program allows students to look through the tablet's camera on the screen, while learning tools appear superimposed over the image.
 For example, if a student points the camera at a clock, the software can show the student the inner workings of the gears.
 Apple has specifically enhanced its latest iPads with the ability to use Augmented Reality through the devices' sharp cameras and fast processors.

 Chromebooks beat out tablets when it comes to writing and research.
 With the Google browser integrated into the devices, Chromebooks work well for online study.
 They also have online apps for writing reports and other essays.
 The keyboard makes typing out these projects faster than using a touch keyboard on a screen.

 Students in middle grades who are learning to touch type on a keyboard may get more benefits from Chromebooks, which allows them to practice their new skills.
 While iPads have optional keyboards, they require a separate purchase that can drive up the cost per unit.